Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Transport Protocol

 Finally, a third unitary transformation

 can be applied to eliminate the purely time-dependent kinetic energy term of $\hat{H}_2(t)$ using

 This leads to the following form of the non-linear Hamiltonian

-It is worth noting that in the final Hamiltonian, the time dependence of the accelerated optical lattice potential is transferred to a simple time-dependent linear term.
-This transformation therefore simplifies the numerical treatment of the problem by eliminating the explicit time dependence in the potential due to the lattice motion.
-The additional term $m\,a_\mathrm{OL}(t)\,\hat{x}$ corresponds to the inertial energy correction in the moving frame.
+It is worth noting that in the final Hamiltonian of Eq.\;(\ref{eq:GPE2}), the time dependence associated with the moving lattice potential has been transferred to a simpler time-dependent linear term $m\,a_\mathrm{OL}(t)\,\hat{x}$, representing the inertial force in the co-moving frame.
+The periodic potential $V_\mathrm{OL}(x)$ is now time-independent, which simplifies the numerical treatment.
 This approach allows us to compute the condensate evolution more efficiently while maintaining accurate tracking of internal excitations and momentum transfer during the acceleration sequence.